JL1172/staticjs/README.md

   - after validating there is a real reference to a preceeding, described custom type, validating the object or composite type is a real type, and the primitive type is a real primitive type, references will be found for each and every function and variable, and through parsing these references, if the static type constraint is breached in any way, a ***static typing error*** will be thrown.
   - this way, every area a variable or function is present in code -- that is, a variable or function that is proceeded by a type statement -- an analysis is done on every interaction it partakes in to ensure its relationship with its type is not infringed upon.
   - Union types are supported as are recursively typed custom interfaces (multilayer object typing)
+  - I will be working on the error handling system that is in place to provide more depth and detail on aggregated errors.
+This is so scaling is a graceful process and a facet that can be overlooked, such as error handling, does not fall behind as things become more complicated.